+It hadn’t bothered him before Donnelly and his crew installed the silly torque compensator into the guiding of the starboard cannon.
+Either there was a loose panel on the compensator, or the tech team hadn’t returned the panels in proper positions, and now there was a sickening resonance with one of the lower frequencies of the FTL core.
 Garrus had demanded that the engineering crew come back and reassemble the entire thing, but Donnelly wouldn’t hear of it.
 Literally.
-Garrus brought him in and instructed him what to listen to, and where to put his hand in order to feel the vibration.
-In the end, he even produced the frequency analysis of the entire spectrum of acoustic waves present in the battery, with the offending peak clearly visible – and clearly positioned just outside the range audible by humans.
-Donnelly shrugged and suggested that they take the question to Miranda, but Garrus said no. He’d rather stand it for a couple of days.
-In time, his brain would learn to filter it out.
-But right now, it was giving him a hell of headache.
+Garrus brought him in and told him what to listen to, where to put his hand to feel the vibration.
+He even produced the spectrum of acoustic waves present in the battery, with the offending peak clearly visible — and positioned just outside the range audible by humans.
+Donnelly shrugged and suggested they take the question to Miranda, but Garrus said no. He’d rather stand it for a couple days.
+Eventually he’d learn to filter it out.

 “And they tell me turians don’t dance.”

 She dismissed his confusion with a grin.
 “Glad to see you too, Garrus.”

 There was a large box in her hands and now she put it in one of the tables and sat down.